 This complete preschool program is packed with 36 weeks of easy-to-teach activities, fully scheduled and prepared for you and your child.
 Learn about 12 animals through finger plays, creative play, fabulous books, and colorful animal cookie cutters.
 We're excited about this fun, educational curriculum with Biblical values and character development!

 Pre-K for 4s (and older 3s)

-In preschool, the alphabet is introduced and numbers 1 to 10 are taught.
-While developing concentration and attention span, the items and activities in the preschool curriculum teach shapes, sequencing, categorizing, and problem solving whle developing fine motor and visual discrimination skills.
+In our Pre-K Package, children enjoy educational play, read-aloud books, and Scripture songs.
+The alphabet is introduced and numbers 1 to 10 are taught.
+While developing concentration and attention span, the items and activities teach shapes, sequencing, categorizing, and problem solving whle developing fine motor and visual discrimination skills.

 Kindergarten – God's Creation from A to Z

 This year-long hands-on learning adventure begins with a two-week focus on the Creation story from Genesis, followed by 26 hands-on, easy-to-teach thematic units.
 Each unit focuses on an aphabet letter that is linked to an object in God’s wonderful creation and a Biblical character trait.
 Science activities and hands-on projects reinforce each character trait.
 Also includes reading, math, creative thinking, children's literature, and art.

 A complete curriculum with a phonics-based reading program that focuses on the Bible.
 God’s story from Genesis to Revelation is read, narrated, and illustrated through more than 50 stories in the Bible Reader.
 Simple projects, such as making a Bible times costume, help students connect with the Word of God.
 The integrated lessons also include language arts, social studies, science, math, and art.